Kirill Orlovsky: World War I

 He then worked in the NKVD of the Byelorussian SSR and trained partisan detachments.

 In 1936 worked as the head of the GULAG section on the construction of the Moscow-Volga canal.
-In 1937-1938 he commanded combat missions during the Spanish Civil War, where he fought in the rear of the fascist troops as commander of sabotage and guerrilla groups.
+In 1937-1938 he commanded combat missions during the Spanish Civil War, where he fought in the rear of the Nationalist troops as commander of sabotage and guerrilla groups.

 In World War II

 In 1941, he was sent a special mission in Western China, from where, at his personal request, he was recalled and sent to the deep rear of the German invaders as the commander of a reconnaissance and sabotage group.
 He was reinstated in the service in the organs and became a member of the Special Group of the NKVD, headed by Pavel Sudoplatov.